-Victorstone is a member of The Property Property Redress Scheme (PRS) and abides by Their Code of Practice.
-You agree that we may disclose information relating to the property’s rental to The PRS and other regulatory bodies if you, as the landlord, have registered a complaint.
-The PRS asks for it.
-You also agree that we may disclose your contact details to The Property Ombudsman if they ask for them to assist in monitoring our compliance with the Code of Practice – www.theprs.co.uk.
+Victorstone is a member of The Property Ombudsman (TPOS) and abides by Their Code of Practice.
+You agree that we may disclose information relating to the property’s rental to The TPOS and other regulatory bodies if you, as the landlord, have registered a complaint.
+The TPOS asks for it.
+You also agree that we may disclose your contact details to The Property Ombudsman if they ask for them to assist in monitoring our compliance with the Code of Practice – www.tpos.co.uk

 31. Rent and Deposit Collection

 We will collect the Deposit and initial rental payment from the Tenant and account to you within 7 working days of us receiving cleared funds, less our agreed fees and expenses.

 Where we are instructed to manage the Premises, monthly statements of account will be sent to you.
 Funds due to you will be paid into your nominated bank/building society account less our agreed fees and expenses within 7 working days of receipt of cleared funds.

 Any money held by us on your behalf will be held in a dedicated client account as follows: